samiahmedsiddiqui/custom-permalinks/README.md

 add_filter( 'custom_permalinks_exclude_post_type', 'yasglobal_exclude_post_types' );
 ```

-Note: `custom_permalinks_exclude_post_type` doesn't work on the posts permalink
-which has been created previously.

 ### Exclude Posts

-To exclude permalink from any posts (based on ID, Template, etc), just add the filter looks
+To exclude custom permalink **form**  from any posts (based on ID, Template, etc), add the
-like this:
+filter that looks like this:

 ```php
 function yasglobal_exclude_posts( $post )
 {